4nakin/Growth-Hacking/growth_hacking_manifesto.md

 ### Index:
 1. What the fsck is growth hacking?
-2. Three important questions
+2. The Three Magic Questions
-2. The Tools of the Trade
+2. Tools of the Trade
 3. UX Principals & Basics
 4. Landing Page Optimization
 5. Fixing Leaky Pipes